zhu-xlab/ML4Earth-Hackathon-2023/README.md

 The rainfall data is a grid‐based data set at $0.1^{\circ} \times 0.1^{\circ}$ spatial resolution and half-hourly temporal resolution from GPM-IMERG.
 Utilizing the proposed real-time rainfall processing and analysis tool in [3], rainfall data with a temporal resolution of 30s and a spatial resolution of $480 m \times 480 m$ is obtained.

 ## Boundary Conditions
-If boundary conditions are to be considered in your designed model, the study area only considers the discharges at the inflow boundary, which is 13236$m3/s$.
+If boundary conditions are to be considered in your designed model, the study area only considers the discharges at the inflow boundary, which is 13236m3/s.

 # Training and validation Dataset
 In a 12-hour timeframe (43,200 seconds), we split the dataset into a training set comprising the first 30,240 seconds (1,008 dynamic process results) and a validation set comprising the remaining 12,960 seconds (432 dynamic process results).
 This division facilitates effective model training and evaluation.

 # Terms of Use
+The data used in this study is sourced from a paper under review at TUM AI4EO.
+For the hackathon, a partial dataset has been made available.
+The comprehensive Pakistan evolving benchmark dataset for flood prediction will be released once the paper is accepted.
+Kindly use it only for the purpose for which it was provided.

 # References
+[1] @article{xu2023ucdformer,
+  title={UCDFormer: Unsupervised Change Detection Using a Transformer-driven Image Translation}, author={Xu, Qingsong and Shi, Yilei and Guo, Jianhua and Ouyang, Chaojun and Zhu, Xiao Xiang}, journal={IEEE Transactions on Geoscience and Remote Sensing}, year={2023}, publisher={IEEE}
+}